 Not only does onboarding software boost new starter productivity, but it also boosts the productivity of managers, who can stay up to date on their new recruit’s onboarding status, and the productivity of HR, who can regain time due to tasks being automated.

 HROnboard, an ELMO company, offers a best-in-class software solution that reduces the amount of time HR teams and leaders spend securing the best candidates and undertaking the critical onboarding process for new hires.
 Our solution also helps manage internal employee role changes and can create a smooth and seamless process for exiting employees.
 For more information about this blog or on HROnboard, contact us.

-ELMO Cloud HR & Payroll offers end-to-end solutions for the entire employee lifecycle, from ‘hire to retire’.
+ELMO Software offers end-to-end solutions for the entire employee lifecycle, from ‘hire to retire’.
 This includes recruitment, learning, performance management, payroll, rostering / time & attendance, and more.
 For further information on ELMO, contact us.